Generic Name: finasteride (fin-AS-ter-ide)

 - Do not donate blood while you take finasteride and for at least 1 month after your last dose of finasteride to prevent exposure through a blood transfusion to a pregnant woman.

-- Finasteride may interfere with certain lab tests, including prostate-specific antigen (PSA) tests.
+- Finasteride may interfere with certain lab tests, including PSA tests.
 Be sure your doctor and lab personnel know you are taking finasteride.

 - Finasteride should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.